SwanseaUniversityMedical/concept-library/README.md

     - The application will use a different logging backend - please see `settings.py` for more information

 #### Impact on Building
-Some environment variables modify the behaviour of the container when building, you should be aware of this behaviour when building `docker-compose.prod.yaml` and `docker-compose.test.yaml` - this behaviour is mostly defined within `init-app.sh`.
+Some environment variables modify the behaviour of the container when building, you should be aware of this behaviour when building `docker-compose.prod.yaml` and `docker-compose.dev.yaml --profile live` - this behaviour is mostly defined within `init-app.sh`.

-The following are important to consider when modifying `app.compose.env`:
+The following are important to consider when modifying `{profile}.compose.env`:
 - `IS_DEVELOPMENT_PC` → When this flag is set to `True`:
     - The application and celery services will await the postgres service to initialise before continuing
 - `CLL_READ_ONLY` → When this flag is set to `False`: